 - Best for: Elevated streetwear and premium casualwear brands.
 Particularly strong on heavier-weight jerseys (350 GSM+) and blended cotton/Tencel programs.

-- Differentiator: Quality-tier positioning makes them a natural fit for D2C brands selling hoodies and tees in the €60-€150 retail range.
+- What makes them different: Quality-tier positioning makes them a natural fit for D2C brands selling hoodies and tees in the €60 to €150 retail range.
 Less competitive on basic-tier jersey where price-per-unit dominates.

 6. Cunha & Ribeiro